jmizell/Filtering-Proxy-Example/readme.md

 # Running this example

 ### Run Wordpress
-This cointainer will be our upstream server, we are attempting to protect.
+This cointainer will be our upstream server, that we are attempting to protect.
 In this example where using wordpress, but it can be any container.

 ```
 docker run -d \